Estate Planning in California

 How Can You Avoid Probate?

-The publicity and costly disadvantages of a probate administration can be best avoided by the use of a Trust (discussed above).
-You may also avoid probate if the value of your estate at your death does not exceed $100,000.00 or if your property is held in joint tenancy.
+The publicity and costly disadvantages of a probate administration can be best avoided by the use of a Revocable Trust (described below).
+You may also avoid probate if the value of your estate at your death does not exceed $150,000.00.
 Summary procedures may be available if the estate meets certain provisions.
 Please contact our firm for more information.